wbennett39/moving_mesh_radiative_transfer/README.md

 ### Input scripts
 The `YAML` input scripts, found in the folder, `moving_mesh_transport/input_scripts`, allow the user to easily modify the problem parameters without quitting python (Or re-compiling all of the functions that `numba` compiles on the first run.)
 Simply change the parameters and `run.load('problem_name')` to load them.

+`mesh_parameters.yaml` contains parameters that apply to all problems.
+Most of the parameters have to do with the optically thick source mesh.

 ### RMS Plotter